Black-chinned hummingbird: Vocalization

 The vocalization of the black-chinned hummingbird is a rapid, high-pitched chirp.

 Distribution and habitat

-Black-chinned hummingbirds are found in most of the western United States, reaching north into Canada in Alberta and British Columbia, east to Oklahoma, and as far south as Mexico.
-They can be found in mountains, woodlands, orchards, meadows, and chaparral habitats.
+Black-chinned hummingbirds are found in most of the western United States, reaching north into British Columbia, east to Oklahoma, and as far south as Mexico.
+They can be found in mountains, woodlands, orchards, meadows, chaparral habitats, and in urban environments.
 Their breeding habitat is open, semiarid areas, usually near water in the western United States, northern Mexico, and southern British Columbia.
 They may inhabit moist environments like orchards, shaded canyons, and riparian woods.
 The males and females of this species use different habitats from one another for breeding territories.

 Behavior and ecology

 Breeding

 This species uses diving displays (40–60 ft dives) for territory defense and during courtship, producing an audible sound (a trill) as air passes through their feathers during the plunge.
 In courtship, males perform "pendulum" display, flying back and forth in wide U-shaped arcs, making whirring sounds on each dive.
 They also buzz back and forth in short flights in front of perched females.
 Black-chinned hummingbirds can exhibit territorial behavior around feeders as well as at other small feeding sites, becoming more defensive during breeding season.
 However, if there are numerous individuals in an area as well as multiple food sources, this species shows less territoriality.